g-berthiaume/strsepf/README.md

 # strsepf - Experimental library

-`strsepf` is an exercise in API design.
+`strsepf` is an exercise in API design, not a production-ready library.

 It's purpose is to be a string parsing function combining the memory safety of `strsep` and the convenience of a `sscanf`-like interface.

-It is designed to be a safer `sscanf` for embedded system application.
+It's designed to be a safer `sscanf` for embedded system application.

 Some key design choices: